 Makeup can have an amazing impact on your appearance – IF you apply it correctly.

-Unfortunately, makeup is the single skill “my girls” tell me they struggle with most.
+Unfortunately, makeup is the single skill many crossdressers and transgender women tell me they struggle with most.

-I know you want to be your most beautiful femme self – and the first step to achieving this is to avoid these common male to female makeup mistakes:
+You deserve be your most beautiful femme self.
+The first step to achieving this is to avoid these common male to female makeup mistakes:

 1. Wearing too much makeup

-If you wear too much makeup, you highlight EVERYTHING – and just attract the wrong kind of attention to yourself.
+If you wear too much makeup, you simply highlight EVERYTHING.
+It’s unflattering and attracts the wrong kind of attention.

 Rule #1 is to use a light touch when applying your makeup.